monstercameron/Zerver/docs/architecture.md

 ### 1. Transport (future runtime integration)

-`src/zerver/runtime/listener.zig` and `handler.zig` contain a fully-fledged HTTP/1.1 server:

-1. `listenAndServe` binds a socket, accepts connections, and loops over persistent requests (keep-alive).
-2. `handler.readRequestWithTimeout` reads bytes with platform-aware timeouts, processes chunked encoding, enforces content-length, and returns raw request data.
-3. Responses are sent via `handler.sendResponse`, which currently assumes complete buffers (future TODO: chunked/streaming support).

-**Current state**: The MVP `Server.listen` logs a placeholder instead of invoking `runtime.listenAndServe`.
-TODOs in `docs/TODO.md` track integrating the event loop, TCP listener, keep-alive policies, and query parsing enhancements.
+`src/zerver/runtime/listener.zig` and `handler.zig` contain a blocking HTTP/1.1 implementation: it accepts TCP connections, implements keep-alive, parses requests (including chunked bodies), and writes responses.
+These modules are not yet wired into the public API—`Server.listen` logs a message and expects callers to drive `handleRequest` manually.
+Phase-2 work will:

+1. Replace the stubbed `listen` path with the runtime listener.
+2. Introduce a proactor/event-loop so effect execution and socket IO no longer block worker threads.
+3. Harden the parser for the full RFC surface (transfer-encodings, header folding, robustness tests).

 ### 2. Server handleRequest

-Applications call `Server.handleRequest(req_bytes, allocator)` directly (typically from tests or the runtime stub).
+Applications call `Server.handleRequest(req_bytes, allocator)` directly (typically from tests, examples, or an external harness).
 The flow inside `src/zerver/impure/server.zig`:

-1. **Parse** - `parseRequest` splits the raw text into method, path, headers, and body.
-Query parameters are TODO: currently `ParsedRequest.query` is initialised empty.
+1. **Parse** - `parseRequest` performs a lightweight split of the HTTP text into method, path, headers, and body.
+It purposefully punts on edge cases (query parsing is TODO, header normalization is basic) so the focus stays on orchestration.
-2. **Route Lookup** - `router.findRoute` (not shown here) resolves the request to either a REST route or a flow based on method/path or slug.
+2. **Route Lookup** - `router.findRoute` resolves the request to either a REST route or a flow based on method/path or slug.
 3. **Context Setup** - A fresh `CtxBase` is built, storing request metadata, allocating slot/hash maps, and hooking trace buffers.
 4. **Tracing** - A `Tracer` instance is initialised per request.
 Step/effect execution records start/end events for later JSON export (`X-Zerver-Trace` header).
 5. **Pipeline Execution** - `executePipeline` runs: